pongoman123/noice_cancellation_project-/README.md

 # noice_cancellation_project-
-in this repo we used lt spice and pthon to create a noice_cancellation model,
+in this repo we used lt spice and python to create a noice_cancellation model,